owncloud-archive/documentation/admin_manual/configuration/server/security/ransomware-protection.rst

 ^^^^^^^^^^^^^^^

 The second line of defense is account locking.
-If a client uploads a file which matches a pattern in the ransomware blacklist, the account will be locked (set as read-only) for client access (*create*, *change*, and *delete* operations) to prevent further malicious changes.
+If a client uploads a file which matches a pattern in the ransomware blacklist, the account will be locked (set as read-only) for client access (*create*, *change*, *move*, and *delete* operations) to prevent further malicious changes.

 Following this, clients receive an error (403 Access Forbidden) which notifies the user that the account is locked by Ransomware Protection.